Key Takeaways

 Environmental Impact

-Choosing glass is a win for the environment, too.
+Choosing glass is a win for the environment as well.
 Unlike plastic, which often ends up in landfills or oceans, glass is infinitely recyclable.
 It can be melted down and remade without losing quality or purity.
 This keeps it out of the waste stream and reduces demand for new materials.

 Glass containers also last significantly longer than plastic ones.
 They don’t warp, scratch, or discolor as quickly, so you won’t find yourself replacing them every few months.
 If you’re working toward a plastic-free kitchen or trying to cut down on household waste, switching to glass storage is a practical and sustainable step forward.